metablaster/WindowsFirewallRuleset/Modules/Ruleset.ComputerInfo/Help/en-US/Select-IPInterface.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Get-ConfiguredAdapter
+You cannot pipe objects to Select-IPInterface

 ## OUTPUTS

-### "NetIPConfiguration" or error message if no adapter configured
+### "NetIPConfiguration" [PSCustomObject] or error message if no adapter configured

 ## NOTES

-TODO: Loopback interface is missing in the output
-TODO: shorter parameter names: Virtual, All, Hidden, Hardware
+None.

 ## RELATED LINKS